Henley Beach South, South Australia: Geography

-Henley Beach South lies between Henley Beach Road and the River Torrens outlet.
-To the north, is Henley Beach and to the south is West Beach.
+Henley Beach South lies between Henley Beach Road and the River Torrens Outlet.
+To the north is Henley Beach, to the east, Fulham and to the south, West Beach.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 2,289 persons in Henley Beach South on census night.
-Of these, 51.6% were male and 48.4% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 2,799 persons in Henley Beach South on census night.
+Of these, 48.3% were male and 51.7% were female.

-The majority of residents (75.5%) are of Australian birth, with a further 5.4% identifying England as their country of origin.
+76.1% of residents were of Australian birth, with a further 6.8% identifying England as their country of origin.

-The age distribution of Henley Beach South residents is skewed slightly higher than the greater Australian population.
-71.1% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 28.9% were younger than 25 years, compared to the Australian average of 33.5%.

 Politics

 Local government

-Henley Beach South is part of Henley Ward in the City of Charles Sturt local government area, being represented in that council by Jim Fitzpatrick and Robert Randall.
+Henley Beach South is part of Henley Ward in the City of Charles Sturt local government area, being represented in that council by Merlindie Fardone and Kenzie van den Nieuwelaar.

 State and federal

 Henley Beach South lies in the state electoral district of Colton and the federal electoral division of Hindmarsh.
-The suburb is represented in the South Australian House of Assembly by Matt Cowdrey and federally by Steve Georganas.
+The suburb is represented in the South Australian House of Assembly by Matt Cowdrey and federally by Mark Butler.